ArmaghanAb/CMPE-280-Hackathon/README.md

 # Macroeconomic Researcher Dashboard

-This project is a **Macroeconomic Researcher Dashboard** designed as a "Hackathon for Web development Course (CMPE 280-SJSU)" to provide a user-friendly interface for analyzing time-series data and visualizations related to macroeconomic, agricultural, and debt service indicators.
+This project is a **Macroeconomic Researcher Dashboard** designed as a "Hackathon for Web Development Course (CMPE 280-SJSU)" to provide a user-friendly interface for analyzing time-series data and visualizations related to macroeconomic, agricultural, and debt service indicators.
 The dashboard also integrates **AI-driven insights** using the **OpenAI API** to enhance the user experience.

 ---